 Cat-scratch fever (cats can transfer this disease to humans by scratching)

 “IGR” stands for “Insect Growth Regulator,” which acts like an insect hormone that stops fleas from growing properly.
-It’s one of many effective chemical flea control techniques.
+It’s one of many effective chemical flea extermination treatments we offer at Fox Pest Control in North Shore.

 Pets with fleas will scratch and bite themselves excessively, even to the point of bleeding.
 They may also salivate excessively.